1. Resource Library

 Because a payment token can’t be traced back to cardholder information, if bad actors did somehow get a hold of the tokenized data, there’s not much they’d be able to do with it.
 This results in a reduced risk of payment fraud and lower instances of chargebacks (which is where customers dispute charges directly with their bank).

 Companies whose transactions are associated with chargebacks bear some costs—usually a fee of around $20-100 per instance, as well as high penalties for a persistently high volume of chargebacks.
-Tokenization is an important tactic for avoiding these costs.
+Payment tokenization is an important tactic for avoiding these costs.

 Partnering with the right payment processor